People in the SHARK lab

 Photo of Anisha Patel

-Anisha C. Patel (MA) is a 4th-year Clinical Psychology PhD student, completing her clinical training with the Washington County Jail and applying for her psychology internship.
+Anisha C. Patel (MA) is a 5th-year Clinical Psychology PhD student, completing her internship with the Nevada Psychology Internship Consortium, Forensic Assessment track, in Las Vegas, NV.
 She received her MA in Psychological Sciences from James Madison University and her BS in Psychology/Forensic Psychology from George Mason University.
 She is completing her doctoral dissertation, "Assessing competence to stand trial in the general US population: Understanding the role of education, demographics, and other correlates."
 Her publications and presentations broadly focus on competency to stand trial and factors that influence legal system outcomes.

 Abigail Wiser photo

-Abigail G. Wiser (BS) is a 3rd-year Clinical Psychology MA/PhD student, currently completing her Masters thesis, "Perceptions, attitudes, and experiences of persons who work in forensic mental health systems."
+Abigail G. Wiser (BS) is a 4th-year Clinical Psychology MA/PhD student, currently completing her clinical training with the Gambling Clinic East at East Tennessee State University.
 She completed her BS in Clinical and Forensic Psychology at George Mason University.
 She currently holds the position of SHARK Lab Coordinator and is a recent recipient of the ETSU Graduate Studies Thesis Grant Award.
 Her publications and presentations broadly focus on suicide and stigma in forensic mental health settings, as well as factors associated with exoneration and legal system outcomes.

 Clinical Psychology PhD Graduates